 Dyslexia: Evaluation, Diagnosis, and Treatment

 Dyslexia can be confusing, especially if this is all new to you.
-There is an enormous body of research pertaining to dyslexia.
-A Google search for the term returns 87,300,000 hits!
+There is an enormous body of research pertaining to dyslexia dating back to the late 1800s.

-It’s devilishly hard for parents to sort through this avalanche of information to find credible help for their child!
+It’s devilishly hard for parents to sort through this avalanche of information to find credible ways to help their child!
 A good strategy is to look for review articles that summarize the current scientific consensus written by credible professionals.
-In this blog post, we will share links to these credible sources, as well as steps to evaluating your child, diagnosing dyslexia, and your options for treatment.
+In this blog post, we will share links to some of these credible sources, as well as steps you can take to help your child.

 The Importance of an Early Evaluation

-There is a reason that the human is the only reading species: Reading requires lightning-fast coordination of a host of complex brain functions.
-Learning to read rests on a foundation of spoken language skills also unique to humans.
+There is a reason that humans are the only reading species: Reading requires lightning-fast coordination of a host of complex brain functions.
+Learning to read rests on a foundation of spoken language skills that are unique to humans.
 But unlike learning to talk, learning to read generally requires direct instruction.
 It is no wonder that sorting out the reasons for reading and spelling problems and figuring out what help is needed feels overwhelming and stressful for parents.

-The first step on the road to successful treatment is often professional evaluation.
-The International Dyslexia Association (IDA) cites three important reasons for early and accurate evaluation:
+The first step on the road to successful treatment is often a professional reading and spelling inventory or a formal language-literacy evaluation for three reasons:

 2. Intervention Planning: developing an individualized approach to treatment that is appropriate to the child’s skills and needs

-3. Documentation: establishing the child’s eligibility for special services.
+3. Documentation: establishing the child’s eligibility for special public school services and accommodations

-This testing needs to be individualized; it is not something that can be conducted in the classroom on a group of students.
+Evaluations need to be individualized; it is not something that can be conducted in the classroom with a group of students.
 Much more than a simple test, evaluation involves gathering detailed background information from parents and teachers and testing a wide range of language, literacy, reading, listening, comprehension, and vocabulary skills appropriate to the child’s age.

 Diagnosing Dyslexia: Who is Qualified?